bakgaard/Stories/Tales of Plaisir/The White and the Gray.md

 The old man opened his hands as a salutation, before he finished Calu’s line: “... they won’t be at the docks.
 And that is what the contract specifies, correct?”

 Caluturim Drulkonshtargid straighten his back.
-He got it now - take out the drug dealers, and the addicts went away by themself.
+He got it now - take out the drug dealers, and the addicts went away by themselves.
 “Wasn’t that what I said to begin with?” he asked.

 “No, you were saying you wanted to get rid of the reason the addicts were here, which is the substances.”
 Natalis Levot had a smirk on his face.
 “We are getting rid of what keeps the addicts here” he said, as they headed toward the docks.